The author is a guitarist and bassist with over 35 years of experience as a musician.

 Books and DVDs are a more old-school way for sure, but I don’t think they should be discounted.
 In fact, I think it is smart for new guitar players to start building up a library of songbooks, lesson books, and reference materials.
 It doesn’t need to be your primary method of learning, but these resources can be very valuable in a pinch.

 Once again, to do well with any of these learning methods you need to be highly self-motivated.
 Otherwise, you’re just going to end up collecting a bunch of stuff that you never look at.
 Before you jump into one or the other, put some thought into which seems to fit your personality and learning style the best.

 Do You Have to Learn to Read Music?

 Really, whether or not you learn to read music depends on your goals.

 If you intend to be a rock, country or blues guitarist you are probably wasting your time learning to read music.
 Most of the songs you’ll play are available as tablature, a simple shorthand way of notating music.
 It is easy to pick up in a few minutes and requires no specialized reading skills.

 However, even if you don’t read music it is still very important that you understand music.
 You still need to have a firm grasp of music theory, and there is no substitute for this no matter what kind of music you play.

-If you intend to be a jazz or classical guitarist you will need to learn to read music, and you’ll probably want to get good a sight reading.
-These genres are more demanding in a traditional sense, and in some cases you will need to be able to play a piece of music without ever hearing it.
+If you intend to be a jazz or classical guitarist you will need to learn to read music, and you’ll probably want to get good at sight-reading.
+These genres are more demanding in a traditional sense, and in some cases, you will need to be able to play a piece of music without ever hearing it.
 That’s the point of musical notation, in its purest form.

 Remember, even if you choose not to learn to read music, there is no excuse for being musically stupid!
 All guitar players need to have a solid understanding of how music works, and that means taking some time to learn about music theory.